Cooling tower: Heat transfer methods

 In a wet cooling tower (or open circuit cooling tower), the warm water can be cooled to a temperature lower than the ambient air dry-bulb temperature, if the air is relatively dry (see dew point and psychrometrics).
 As ambient air is drawn past a flow of water, a small portion of the water evaporates, and the energy required to evaporate that portion of the water is taken from the remaining mass of water, thus reducing its temperature.
 Approximately 970 BTU/lb of heat energy is absorbed for the evaporated water.
 Evaporation results in saturated air conditions, lowering the temperature of the water processed by the tower to a value close to wet-bulb temperature, which is lower than the ambient dry-bulb temperature, the difference determined by the initial humidity of the ambient air.

 To achieve better performance (more cooling), a medium called fill is used to increase the surface area and the time of contact between the air and water flows.
-Splash fill consists of material placed to interrupt the water flow causing splashing.
+Splash fill consists of material placed to interrupt the water flow, causing splashing.
 Film fill is composed of thin sheets of material (usually PVC) upon which the water flows.
 Both methods create increased surface area and time of contact between the fluid (water) and the gas (air), to improve heat transfer.

 Air flow generation methods

-Access stairs at the base of a massive hyperboloid cooling tower give a sense of its scale (UK).

-With respect to drawing air through the tower, there are three types of cooling towers: